Simple yet flexible natural sorting in Python.

 The recommended way to run tests is with tox.
 After installing tox, running tests is as simple as executing the following in the natsort directory:

 tox will create virtual a virtual environment for your tests and install all the needed testing requirements for you.
 You can specify a particular python version with the -e flag, e.g. tox -e py36.
+Static analysis is done with tox -e flake8.
+You can see all available testing environments with tox --listenvs.

 Note that above I invoked python -m pytest instead of just pytest - this is because the former puts the CWD on sys.path.